 - Be teachable and curious – there is so much to life that we do not know and it is a joy, and quite empowering, to be a continual learner.
 I believe this will also help you to be more open-minded and appreciative to life’s big and so-called small moments.

-- Don’t be offended by judgmental people – for many of us it’s really (r-e-a-l-l-y) difficult not to take criticism (whether warranted or not) personally.
+- Try not to be offended by judgmental people – for many of us it’s really (r-e-a-l-l-y) difficult not to take criticism (whether warranted or not) personally.
 Often even the judgement of a stranger or something as random as getting cut off in traffic could make another’s blood boil.
 Know that the majority of the time, a harsh word is more about the giver than the receiver.
 With that being said, rest in the knowing of your own intentions and love yourself enough to pick your battles.

 - Practicing mindfulness is practicing self-awareness – it’s critical to get and stay in touch with your core being and what you are putting out to the world on a daily basis.
 While often your intentions can face you in one direction, your presentation or behavior can takes you in another.
 Or sometimes we simply live on auto pilot not fully recognizing the impact of our words and actions.
 Be mindful as much as possible and take ownership of what external triggers bring out certain emotions and behavior.